kckooijman/ansible-defect-predictor/readme.md

 Using the ansible-metrics tool.
 Based on the values of these metrics, a Naive Bayes classifier classifies the file as sound or suspicious.
 The tool returns the classification and the calculated metrics.

+For more information on the metrics, see the [Ansible Metric Extractor](https://github.com/stefanodallapalma/ansible-metrics/tree/master/docs)

 ### Using the script

 ```